The most common question I get asked about cups is “How to insert a menstrual cup? What if I am unable to use it?”

 For health and hygiene reasons, you must wash your hands and clean under your nails to ensure you do not transfer any dirt/bacteria from them to your lady parts which can cause infections, irritation, and discomfort.

 If you have considered the main causes of menstrual cup discomfort (inserted wrong, wrong size, too soft, too firm, etc), then it’s possible that the menstrual cup brand is the wrong one for you.
 If this is the case, then you will have to select another menstrual cup model to get the best experience from it.
-For help, click here.
+Take our cup quiz to get a appropriate suggestion.

 But do consider what you think it was about the menstrual cup that caused it to be uncomfortable such as the diameter, length, softness/firmness, texture, stem, bell shape, and design – in order to select the features in another menstrual cup that may be more comfortable for you.